philwhiles/frettler/README.md

 ./frettler guitar find --notes As,D,f
 ```

-With this form, frettler will display the chord found using its Vertical view on the selected instrument ().
+With this form, frettler will display the chord found using its Vertical view on the selected instrument.
-With this command, Frettler will only display the one chord that has only the provided notes, with the tonic being the first.
+Frettler will only display the one chord that has only the provided notes, with the tonic being the first.

 #### Find by fingering
 Find and display the chord chart matching the provided fret numbering.